Thokozile23/Final-Project/README.md

 The tool highlights how recommender systems can unintentionally limit discovery and diversity, even when user preferences shift toward niche interests.

+## Business Implications:

+Recommender systems play a vital role in modern business, influencing everything from online shopping and entertainment choices to chatbots and fantasy sports.
+As technology continues to advance, their significance in daily life and business strategy cannot be overstated.
+Companies depend on these systems to deliver personalized, data-driven suggestions that help users make informed decisions—whether about purchases, customer engagement, or even lifestyle changes.
+Exceptional recommender systems are the foundation of some of the biggest businesses in the world including Amazon, Netflix, and Google, which help them generate a combined market cap of over $4.16 trillion.
+Knowing how to use recommenders and what they do can be a game-changing tool for businesses, big or small.
+Understanding how recommender systems work and how to leverage them can be a transformative asset for businesses of any size.
+However, it's important to recognize their limitations.
+Recommenders aren’t always fair, they inadvertently reinforce existing biases, shaping perceptions that can change how a person sees a product or business, leading to favoritism or exclusion.
+Therefore, businesses must carefully weigh the benefits against the risks and make thoughtful decisions about their implementation.
+Recommenders are here to stay and regardless of the challenges that they propose.
+To remain competitive and customer-focused, businesses need to understand what recommenders are, how they function, and how best to use them in alignment with their goals.

 ## Responsible AI considerations:

 ### Understanding Recommender System Biases